 4. This step can be skipped if you selected no at the end of the step 2.
 Search again in YaST for the following optional libraries:

-- GraphicsMagick (check GraphicsMagick-devel) - wget - shapelib (check shapelib and shapelib-devel) - pcre-devel - berkeley (check db-devel from a relatively long list) - python-devel - festival (check festival and festival-devel) - gpsman (check gpsman and gpsmanshp) - libgeotiff (check libgeotiff and libgeotiff-devel) - gdal (check gdal and gdal-devel)
+- GraphicsMagick (check GraphicsMagick-devel) - wget - shapelib (check shapelib and shapelib-devel) - pcre-devel - berkeley (check db-devel from a relatively long list) - python-devel - festival (check festival and festival-devel) - gpsman (check gpsman and gpsmanshp) - libgeotiff (check libgeotiff and libgeotiff-devel)

 Note 2: On a new internet installation of OpenSUSE 10.2, only wget, GraphicsMagick and db were already installed from the list above.
 In those categories, I added GraphicsMagick-devel and db-devel, which were not installed.